High Point University: Athletics

-The High Point Panthers include HPU's 16 athletic teams that compete at the NCAA Division I level, mostly in the Big South Conference.
-HPU's 16 varsity sports are baseball, men's and women's basketball, men's and women's cross country, men's and women's golf, men's and women's lacrosse, men's and women's soccer, men's and women's indoor track & field, men's and women's outdoor track & field and women's volleyball.
-In recent years, HPU has won nine Big South Conference Championships, produced 10 Conference Players of the Year; and more than 130 HPU athletes have received Big South All-Academic Honors.
+The High Point Panthers include High Point University's 16 athletic teams that compete at the NCAA Division I level, mostly in the Big South Conference.
+High Point University's 16 varsity sports are baseball, men's and women's basketball, men's and women's cross country, men's and women's golf, men's and women's lacrosse, men's and women's soccer, men's and women's indoor track & field, men's and women's outdoor track & field and women's volleyball.
+In recent years, High Point University has won nine Big South Conference Championships, produced 10 Conference Players of the Year; and more than 130 High Point University athletes have received Big South All-Academic Honors.

-The 2010–11 season was the most successful since High Point University joined NCAA Division I in 1999–2000.
+The 2010–2011 season was the most successful since High Point University joined NCAA Division I in 1999–2000.
 In the fall, the women's soccer team and women's volleyball team won Big South Tournaments and the men's soccer team won the Big South regular season.
 In the spring, the women's lacrosse team won the National Lacrosse Conference tournament and set a record for wins by a first-year program, with 15.

-The 2010-2011 women's lacrosse team success led to other accomplishments in 2013.
-Women's lacrosse assistant coach Lauren Norris was selected to coach the 2013 Israel National Lacrosse Team in the 2013 FIL Women's World Cup.

-In the fourth round of the 2013 Major League Soccer (MLS) Supplemental Draft, the Columbus Crew picked High Point University senior midfielder Shawn Sloan.

 In 2016, Christine Rickert of the High Point University women's track and field team qualified to compete in the U.S. Olympic Team Trials in Eugene, Oregon.
 Rickert placed 12th in the javelin throw, just nine places away from a spot on the Olympic Team.
-She remains the Big South Conference Record Holder in javelin with a throw of 52.47m (172–2 ft).
+She remains the Big South Conference Record Holder in javelin with a throw of 52.47 m (172.2 ft).